 Writing an efficient software code requires a thorough knowledge of programming.
 This knowledge can be implemented by following a coding style which comprises several guidelines that help in writing the software code efficiently and with minimum errors.
 These guidelines, known as coding guidelines, are used to implement individual programming language constructs, comments, formatting, and so on.
-These guidelines, if followed, help in preventing errors, controlling the complexity of the program.
+These guidelines, if followed, help in preventing errors, controlling the complexity of the program, and increasing the readability and understandability of the program.
 A set of comprehensive coding guidelines encompasses all aspects of code development.
 To ensure that all developers work in a harmonized manner (the source code should reflect a harmonized style as a single developer had written the entire code in one session), the developers should be aware of the coding guidelines before starting a software project.